Piyusss/aurora.io/README.md

 - Monitor and analyze group performance with a detailed metrics dashboard.

 ### 🟣 **And So Much More...**
-- We’re constantly adding new features to enhance your experience.
+- I'm constantly adding new features to enhance your experience.
 Stay tuned!